semgrep/semgrep-docs/docs/rule-updates.md

 # Rule updates

 Welcome to monthly rule updates!
-This documet includes selected new rules and updates about community and free tier rules.
+This document includes selected new rules and rule updates made by the Semgrep community and r2c.

 ## July 2022